October 2007 clashes in Hakkâri: 21 October attack

-The Turkish Armed Forces announced that after sending reinforcements and helicopters to the area shortly afterwards as a retaliation, 32 of the PKK militants were reportedly killed in the earlier stages of the operation.
+The Turkish Armed Forces sent reinforcements and helicopters to the area shortly afterwards as a retaliation, 32 of the PKK militants were killed in the earlier stages of the operation.

 Not far from the scene of the ambush, a minibus with a wedding party hit a landmine believed planted by the PKK.
 Seventeen civilians (six of them children) were injured and the minibus was completely wrecked.
 The wounded were airlifted to the Yüksekova hospital.